MOARdV/AviationLights/README.md

 AviationLights/Patches named MM_UnhideOldLights.nocfg.
 Rename that file to MM_UnhideOldLights.cfg and ModuleManager (if installed) will update the legacy lights so they are available in the editor.
 If you do not wish to include the old parts in your installation, and you do not have any vessels currently using those lights, feel free to delete the AviationLights/Parts/lights folder.
-The new light is in AviationLights/Parts.
+The Aviation Lights 4.x light is in AviationLights/Parts.

 ### B9 Part Switcher